iMichka/homebrew-MacVTKITKPythonBottles/README.md

 They are compiled against Homebrew's python (2.7.6).

 The VTK and ITK binaries were compiled with some specific options, look at the formulas to know which ones.
-(HDF5, FFTW, ...)
+(HDF5, FFTW, ...).
+Note that the formula's names are **imichka-vtk** and **imichka-insighttoolkit**, so that they do not conflict with the formulas in homebrew science.
+This ensures that the brew upgrade command will update your packages if there are updates here.

 The files are provided "as is" without warranty or support of any kind.